Shark Vertex Pro Lightweight Review

 With a handheld motor weight of just under 4 pounds plus an easy-swiveling head, most people won't have much trouble maneuvering around tough obstacles in the home.

-The Multi-FLEX hinge is an obvious differentiator, but this option was especially good at pivoting its cleaner head when out on the hunt for debris.
+The Multi-FLEX hinge is an obvious differentiator, but this option was especially good at pivoting its cleaner head when hunting for debris.

 Maintenance

 Our only gripe was with the dual brush roll.
 There is a small blue button on the side of the vacuum that you push to release the soft DuoClean brush to remove and clean it and remove hairs from the comb.
-However, the other brush roller cannot be removed, so we had to cut away any caught hair, and we could not take it out to wash it.
-This is the only annoying hassle with cleaning this device.
+However, the other brush roller cannot be removed.
+I had to cut away caught hair on the non-removable brushroller, and I couldn't remove it to wash it, either.
+This is the only annoying hassle I found when cleaning this device.

 Uphostery & Attachments